Skip to Content

 Instructions

-• Whisk eggs, cream, salt, and pepper until smooth.
-Heat a large sauté pan over medium-low heat.
-Melt butter and add eggs.
-Slowly stir in pan until the eggs are just set.
+• Heat a large sauté pan over medium-low heat.
+Melt butter.
+Pour in eggs and slowly stir.
+Cook slowly until the eggs are just set.

-• Brush the tops of rolls with garlic oil.
-Bake for 15 minutes or until the cheese is melted and the tops of the rolls are golden brown.
+• Bake for 15 minutes or until the cheese is melted and the rolls are golden brown.

 Nutrition